quicwg/base-drafts/draft-ietf-quic-tls.md

 encryption levels can be discarded.
 This occurs several times during the handshake, as well as when keys are updated (see {{key-update}}).

-Packet protection keys are not discarded immediately when new keys are availble.
+Packet protection keys are not discarded immediately when new keys are available.
 If packets from a lower encryption level contain CRYPTO frames, frames that retransmit that data MUST be sent at the same encryption level.
 Similarly, an endpoint generates acknowledgements for packets at the same encryption level as